-The Agenda feature - or "Calendar" in Communities - is one of the most-used aspects of any type of event.
-Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature empowers attendees to know exactly where to be and when they need to be there.
-For virtual and hybrid events, the Agenda becomes the way remote attendees navigate the event's live streams. 🗺️
+The Agenda feature (or "Calendar" in Communities) is one of the most-used aspects of most Event Apps.
+Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature tells attendees exactly where to be and when they need to be there.
+For virtual and hybrid events, the Agenda often becomes the way remote attendees navigate the event's live streams. 🗺️

 Add the Agenda feature

-In the modal that appears, you can edit the following:
+In the modal that appears, customize the following:

-Feature Name - The label the attendees see when navigating your event.
+Feature Name - The label that appears to attendees in your Event App.

 Visible To - Restrict the feature's visibility to only certain Groups.
-Anyone not assigned to the Groups you select won't see the session.
+Anyone not assigned to the Groups you select won't have access to the session.

 Ratings & Reviews - Control if and how attendees can rate and review Agenda sessions.
-Ratings and Reviews will appear on the Metrics page and in the Metrics export for the Agenda.
+Ratings and Reviews appear on the Metrics page and in the Agenda's metrics export.

-Advanced Settings - These settings are all checked by default and relate to attendees' personal agendas.
+Advanced Settings - These settings relate to attendees' personal agendas.

-Allow users to schedule conflicting sessions - This lets attendees add Agenda sessions that are scheduled at the same time to their personal agenda.
-When a user tries to add a session to their agenda at a time that is already booked, they will receive an alert like the one below.
+Allow users to schedule conflicting sessions - This lets attendees add Agenda sessions scheduled at the same time to their personal agenda.
+When a user tries to add a session to their agenda at a time that's already booked, they receive an alert like the one below.

-Show participants list - This lets attendees see everyone who has added a session to their personal agenda.
-Unchecking this box hides the count, and attendees can't see who else added the session.
+Show participants list - This shows attendees a list of everyone who's added a session to their personal agenda.
+Unchecking this box hides the list, and attendees won't know who else added the session.

-Show viewer count - This lets attendees see how many people are viewing an Agenda session's live stream.
+Show viewer count - This shows attendees how many people are in an Agenda session's live stream.

 Sessions and tracks

-⭐️ Keep in mind, Tracks have to be created before they can be applied to sessions, so it's simplest to set up Tracks before you start adding sessions.
+💡 Keep in mind, tracks must exist before adding them to sessions, so it's simplest to set up tracks before you start adding sessions.

 Add a new session